Qinling panda

-The Qinling panda (Ailuropoda melanoleuca qinlingensis) is a subspecies of the giant panda, discovered in 1959, but not recognized as a subspecies until 2005.
+The Qinling panda (Ailuropoda melanoleuca qinlingensis), also known as the brown panda, is a subspecies of the giant panda, discovered on November 15, 1959, but not recognized as a subspecies until June 30, 2005.
 Besides the nominate subspecies, it is the first giant panda subspecies to be recognized.

 Characteristics

-It differs from the more familiar nominate subspecies by its smaller skull and dark brown and light brown (rather than black and white) fur, and its smaller overall size.
-Its eye spots are under the lower lid, instead of around the eyes.
-Brown pandas are exceedingly rare.
+It differs from the more familiar nominate subspecies by its smaller skull, larger teeth and larger overall size.
+Brown pandas are exceedingly rare even within the subspecies.

+Most Qinling pandas are around the same size as giant pandas, growing to 1.2–1.8 m in length and 70–80 cm at shoulder height.
+The males of the species are heavier than females, weighing roughly 60–190 kg whereas females are likely to weigh 75–125 kg.

 Distribution and habitat

 This subspecies is restricted to the Qinling Mountains, at elevations of 1300–3000 m.
 Its coloration is possibly a consequence of inbreeding: as the population is closed off from genetic variation and this might have led to the preservation of the mutation responsible.